RefrXn/fpga-text-oled-driver/README.md

 **Verilog-2001 implementation of a 0.96" I²C OLED controller for FPGA text rendering with scalable font size.**

 This project provides a lightweight, synthesizable OLED text display driver written entirely in **Verilog-2001**.
-It allows an FPGA design to render ASCII text directly on a 0.96-inch I²C OLED screen (SSD1306 / SH1106 compatible) —

 **no UART, microcontroller, or software host is required.**

-This repository contains a complete SSD1306-compatible OLED display driver written in Verilog HDL.
+This repository contains a complete SSD1306-compatible OLED display driver written in Verilog-2001.
 It includes initialization, screen clearing, character rendering, pixel-level draw engines, and an integrated I²C master controller.
 The design is modular, lightweight, and suitable for FPGA projects.